bluenviron/mavp2p/README.md

                                  devices, that need an explicit request
                                  in order to emit telemetry streams.
-                                 this task is usually delegated to the router, to avoid conflicts in case
+                                 this task is usually delegated to the router, to avoid conflicts when
                                  multiple ground stations are active
       --apreqstream-frequency=4  set the stream frequency to request